kav-institute/Mono-3D-with-Diverse-Camera-Models/README.md

 config["FLIP"] = [True, False] # horizontal flip
 ```

+> [!NOTE]
+> We only support batch size of one for heterogenous image hights and aspect ratios

 ## Datasets
 ### CARLA 9.14
 You can generate a carla dataset by using the following repo: